ti-556/PersonaLens/README.md

-# PersonaLens ChatGPT Prototype
+# PersonaLens

-A Chrome extension + local Node backend prototype that uses the ChatGPT API to simplify the **original webpage UI in-place**.
+A Chrome extension + local Node backend prototype that uses the Gemini API to simplify the **original webpage UI in-place**.

-Unlike the first overlay version, this version keeps the original page visible and functional.
-Images, graphics, layout, buttons, links, and widgets stay on the page.
-The AI only returns safe patch actions such as highlighting, dimming, improving readability, simplifying short labels, adding tooltips, and scrolling to the most relevant element.

 ## Project structure